 \subsection{Experimental Settings}

-\textbf{Datasets.} Following previous methods~\cite{deepfakebench,cfm,diffusionfake}, we utilize the following seven publicly available datasets: FaceForensics++ (FF++)~\cite{ff++}, Deepfake Detection Challenge (DFDC)~\cite{dfdc}, preview version of DFDC (DFDCP)~\cite{dfdcp}, two versions of CelebDF (CDF-v1, CDF-v2)~\cite{celeb}, WildDeepfake (WDF)~\cite{wdf} and DeepfakeDetection (DFD)~\cite{dfd}, respectively.
-To validate the generalizability, our method, Forensics Adapter and Forensics Adapter++, is trained on the c23 compression version of FF++ and tested on other datasets.
+\textbf{Datasets.} Following previous methods~\cite{deepfakebench,cfm,diffusionfake}, we utilize the following seven publicly available datasets: FaceForensics++ (FF++)~\cite{ff++}, Deepfake Detection Challenge (DFDC)~\cite{dfdc}, preview version of DFDC (DFDCP)~\cite{dfdcp}, two versions of CelebDF (CDF-v1, CDF-v2)~\cite{celeb}, WildDeepfake (WDF)~\cite{wdf} and DeepfakeDetection (DFD)~\cite{ff++}.
+To validate the generalizability, our {methods}, Forensics Adapter and Forensics Adapter++, {are} trained on the c23 compression version of FF++ and tested on other datasets.

-\textbf{Implementation Details.} Our method is implemented by Pytorch 2.3.0~\cite{pytorch} with one Nvidia GTX 3090 GPU. {The adapter is configured with a patch size of 16, with input images resized to 256×256 pixels, and no pre-trained weights loaded.} {The CLIP architecture is ViT-L/14, with a patch size of 14, input images resized to 224×224 pixels, and pre-trained weights loaded.} The dimension $N$ is set to 128.
+\textbf{Implementation Details.} {Our method is implemented using PyTorch 2.3.0~\cite{pytorch} and trained on a single NVIDIA RTX 3090 GPU.} {The adapter is configured with a patch size of 16 and input images resized to 256×256 pixels, without using pre-trained weights. {The CLIP architecture is ViT-L/14, with a patch size of 14 and input images resized to 224×224 pixels, initialized with pre-trained weights.}} The number of learnable query tokens $N$ is set to 128.
 For the adapter, we use the features from intermediate layers 4, 5, and 6 for patch-wise contrastive learning.
 For CLIP, we add a trainable $1 \times 1$ convolution to its 13th layer to support both sample-wise contrastive learning and patch-wise contrastive learning, with the factor $\alpha$ set to 0.05.
 For overall objectives, $\lambda_{2}$ is different on the adapter and CLIP: $\lambda_{2} = 20$ on the adapter and $\lambda_{2} = 10$ on CLIP.
-Other factors are set to $\lambda_0 = 10, \lambda_1=200, \lambda_3=10$ respectively.
+Other factors are set to $\lambda_0 = 10, \lambda_1=200, \lambda_3=10$.
 The entire model was trained on the FF++ c23 training set, with a batch size of 16, using the Adam optimizer~\cite{adam} with a learning rate of 0.0002 and weight decay of 0.0005.
 We follow the configuration of DeepfakeBench~\cite{deepfakebench}: For each video, 32 frames were extracted for training or testing, and RetinaFace~\cite{RetinaFace} was used for face extraction.